joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

    <li>Accident.
 Describe the loss.</li>

    <li>Hazards.
-Describe the system states and then environment conditions that led to the accident.</li>
+Describe the system states and environment conditions that led to the accident.</li>

    <li>Constraints.
-Identify the system-level safety constraints required to prevent the hazard (the system safety requirements and constraints).</li>
+Identify the system-level safety constraints required to prevent the hazard.</li>

    <li>Events.
-Describe what happened (the events) without conclusions nor blame.
-Generate questions that need to be answered to explain why the events occurred.</li>
+Describe what happened without conclusions and without blame.</li>

    <li>Physical loss.
 Analyze the physical loss in terms of the physical equipment and controls, the requirements on the physical design to prevent the hazard involved, the physical controls (emergency and safety equipment) included in the design to prevent this type of accident, failures and unsafe interactions leading to the hazard, missing or inadequate physical controls that might have prevented the accident, and any contextual factors that influenced the events.</li>